Once upon a time, stories were told, not read.

 - Storytelling can provide a connection to our own past (telling kids their baby stories, for instance) or our global past (telling tales of Ancient Romans).
 Stories connect us to our culture, heritage and environment.

-- Stories strengthens the imagination of both the teller and the listeners.
+- Stories strengthen the imagination of both the teller and the listeners.

-- Storytelling help the teller develop the ability to think on the spot and speak articulately.
+- Storytelling helps the teller develop the ability to think on the spot and speak articulately.